The switch to Digital-first international recruitment

 A lot has been said about students finding the best university fit as a set of academic, financial and personal needs and career aspirations.
 On the flip side, for universities, finding the right profile students means applicants who will see their education through to graduation with the right amount of challenge and satisfaction.
 Digital has emerged as the medium that best allows students as well as universities to match profiles and balance expectations and results.

-Digital has become instrumental not only in connecting with international students, but also in understanding their search and decision-making patterns: “If I look at how people are consuming information online, we have seen a major shift in behavior,” said Omid Feyli, Head of Marketing and Recruitment at Tilburg University and continued: ‘We are no longer looking to randomly expose or gain impressions in our marketing strategy, but how to answer the right questions of the right target audience.
+Digital has become instrumental not only in connecting with international students, but also in understanding their search and decision-making patterns: ‘If I look at how people are consuming information online, we have seen a major shift in behavior’, said Omid Feyli, Head of Marketing and Recruitment at Tilburg University and continued: ‘We are no longer looking to randomly expose or gain impressions in our marketing strategy, but how to answer the right questions of the right target audience.
 How to get in the minds of prospective students and micro-target them.’

 Divide and conquer: measure the success of each channel

 A question that came time and again from the webinar audience was what channels proved the most effective to find and attract international students.
 “Hundreds of thousands of impressions end up being one registered student,” says Ashley Dunlop.
 She and many other university professionals have been trying to understand what happens in the middle.